litovel-minicup/live-service/README.md

 # Litovel MINICUP - livestream service

-Tornado server used for distributing live results from matches - all database changes are performed via Django models of MINICUP defined in `litovel-minicup-django-administration` package.
+Tornado server used for distributing live results from matches - all database changes are performed via Django models of MINICUP defined in `litovel-minicup-model` package.